A Dining Mecca Evolves…and Evolves and Evolves

 “We hope to be open in May,” says Grim, “but with restaurant openings, you never know what delays might happen.
 In the beginning we will open six days a week for dinner only, then later for lunch on weekends and ultimately lunch on weekdays.
 Salads and desserts will be expanded and we will have a soft ice cream machine, draft root beer and coffee.”
 Grim’s vision includes herbs grown in pots around the former garage site.

 Hopewell-based design group Groundswell is creating an industrial/rustic interior, using reclaimed and repurposed materials.
-Two garage doors will open to outdoor seating and the patio will have a retractable roof for weather protection.
+Maybe they would incorporate signs for restaurants as well.
+Additionally, two garage doors will open to outdoor seating and the patio will have a retractable roof for weather protection.
 Inside, the kitchen will be open so customers can watch Grim’s business partner, Stalin Bedon, shape the dough and add toppings.

 “We are considering selling one of our Philadelphia pizzerias so that we can better focus our energies in Princeton,” says Grim, who never imagined such success.
 He grew up in Appalachia, “dirt poor,” he says; his father’s dump truck was also the family car, and they would go to the drive-in cinema in the truck.
 “We loved it.
 We would climb up to the top for a great view of the movies.”